francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

 ## Scaling the deployment

-In order to facilitate more load, we may need to scale up the number of replicas for a microservice.
+In order to facilitate more load, you may need to scale up the number of replicas for a microservice.

 1. Scale the deployment by running:

     ```sh
-    kubectl scale deployments/kubernetes-bootcamp --replicas=4
+    kubectl scale deployments/hello-app --replicas=4
     ```

 2. Show the deployments to verify the current number of replicas matches the desired one.